penumbra-zone/penumbra/docs/protocol/src/crypto/fmd.md

 Unfortunately, these extensions are not mutually compatible, so we only use the first one, and record the second for posterity.

+* In [S-FMD Threat Model](./fmd/threat_model.md), we describe the threat model for S-FMD on Penumbra.
 * In [Parameter Considerations](./fmd/considerations.md), we discuss how the false positive rates should be chosen.